Claudette Rogers Robinson: Biography

-2023 biofilm

-The First Lady of Motown: The Claudette Robinson Story, is a biographical documentary of the life and career of Claudette Robinson, including her years as a founding member of The Miracles.
-It is scheduled for a 2023 release and is currently in post-production.

-It includes interviews with her former husband, Smokey Robinson, their children, Berry and Tamla Robinson, Motown founder Berry Gordy, Mary Wilson of The Supremes, Martha Reeves of Martha and the Vandellas, Kim Weston, Jayne Kennedy and more.
-It includes archive footage of deceased Miracles: Ronnie White, Pete Moore, Marv Tarplin, and her cousin, Bobby Rogers.

 Rock Hall of Fame controversy and 2012 Miracles induction

 In 1987, Smokey Robinson was inducted into the Rock and Roll Hall of Fame as a solo artist.
-However, in a controversial decision, the other original members of the Miracles—Bobby Rogers, Ronnie White, Pete Moore, Marv Tarplin, and Claudette Robinson—were not.
+However, in a controversial decision, the other original members of The Miracles—Bobby Rogers, Ronnie White, Pete Moore, Marv Tarplin, and Claudette Robinson—were not.

-In 2012, it was finally announced that, after a 26-year wait, Claudette Robinson would be automatically and retroactively inducted with the rest of the Miracles into the Rock and Roll Hall of Fame alongside Miracles lead singer Smokey Robinson.
+In 2012, it was finally announced that, after a 26-year wait, Claudette Robinson would be automatically and retroactively inducted with the rest of The Miracles into the Rock and Roll Hall of Fame alongside Miracles lead singer Smokey Robinson.